List of Power Rangers Megaforce characters: Vrak

 Prince Vrak is a cunning, sadistic, and treacherous alien warrior who was sent by his father Emperor Mavro to serve as the Insectoids' chief tactician, thus he is the only one who is not an Insectoid, and not part of Warstar.
 He solves matters with reasoning and comes up with elaborate plans, seeking to achieve victory and absolute power at all costs.
 Vrak can change his form between his usual lance-wielding treehopper-themed Warstar form and his gauntlet-clawed Chupacabra/house centipede-armored Toxic Mutant form.
 He also builds Metal Alice to lead the Robots.
 Mortally wounded by the destruction of the Warstar Spaceship, Vrak is rescued by Metal Alice who revives him as an ammonite-themed cyborg with his emotions and memories lost, though he eventually regains them.
 Vrak is the primary and most proactive enemy to the Megaforce Rangers before he goes into hiding as the Armada arrive at the suggestion of the Messenger's head since the Armada would not recognize him in his new form.

 Vrak resurfaces in "Vrak is Back" following the destruction of his brother Prince Vekar where he abducts Orion to drain his powers, reprograms Robo Knight into Dark Robo Knight to serve him, and plans to tear the Earth apart with special drills.
 It is revealed that Emperor Mavro favors Vrak more than Vekar and that the Rangers "did him a favor" by destroying him.
-When fighting the Rangers, Vrak now has the ability to assume any of this three forms as well as a fourth fallen angel-like form.
+When fighting the Rangers, Vrak now has the ability to assume any of this three forms as well as a fourth Fallen Angel-like form (which is his True State).
 Vrak is finally destroyed by Troy in "Vrak is Back" Pt.
 2.

 Vrak is voiced by Jason Hood.